-This guidance is for clinicians who have a patient with a terminal illness and need to complete a Benefits Assessment for Special Rules in Scotland (BASRiS) form on their behalf.
-The BASRiS form is supporting information for Social Security Scotland to make a decision for disability assistance.
+This guidance is for clinicians who have a patient with a terminal illness and need to complete a Benefits Assessment for Special Rules in Scotland (BASRiS) form to support an application for disability assistance under the special rules.
+The BASRiS form is not an application form but is used to provide supporting information so that Social Security Scotland can make a decision about disability assistance under the special rules.

 ---|---|